Application to the Master of Occupational Therapy Program

 Attributes valued by the program include but are not limited to:

 Application files are reviewed to determine eligibility based upon receipt of all application materials and completion of prerequisite coursework with a "C" or better.
 Once eligibility is determined, each student's application will be reviewed by the Occupational Therapy Admissions Committee.
-Students who have all the prerequisite courses completed at the time of application and have been determined by the admissions committee to meet the program's mission and values may be invited for early admission.
-Early admission offers will be made in November.
-Applicants who are offered early admission will not need to interview.
-Qualified applicants not offered early admission are invited for individual interviews.
-The interview process is a critical one; through the interview process, we gain an understanding of the candidate, their academic preparation and insight into their potential as a future OT.
+Students who have all the prerequisite courses completed at the time of application and have been determined by the admissions committee to meet the program's mission and values may be invited for direct admission.
+Direct admits will not need to interview.
+Qualified applicants not offered direct admission are invited for individual interviews.
+Through the interview process, we gain a deeper understanding of the candidate, their academic preparation and insight into their potential as a future OT.
 Finalists are chosen on the basis of the interview outcomes in conjunction with the rest of the application.

 Approximately thirty-six (36) students will be accepted into the fall semester class.
 Notification will be by mid-February.
 Because there are a greater number of well-qualified students interested in the field of occupational therapy than the University is able to accommodate, there is competition for the limited number of positions available and although well-qualified some applicants are not able to be admitted.
 Typically we have an application pool of 120-140.
 Of those applications, we typically interview 90 applicants.
 Qualified students who do not receive an initial offer of admission may be offered an alternate spot.
 Alternate students will be offered admission should a spot become available.
 Students fill out the Alternate Notification Form to remain on this list.
 We do not maintain a waiting list from year to year.
 If a student is not selected for admission, the student will need to reapply the following year.
 Applicants are welcome and encouraged to meet with the academic advisor to discuss the factors that lead to the decision and to explore areas for improvement for future application.